 At SSE Airtricity we’re proud to be Ireland’s largest provider of 100% green energy^.
 All of the electricity we supplied to our home and business customers was from renewable energy sourced by SSE Airtricity, abating over 10.3 million tonnes^^ of harmful CO2 emissions between 2016 and 2021.

-SSE Airtricity Fuel Mix Disclosure: January 2016 to December 2016|
+SSE Airtricity Fuel Mix Disclosure: January 2021 to December 2021

 |Electricity supplied has been sourced from the following fuels:||Electricity supplied by SSE Airtricity||Average for All Island Market (for comparison)|

 |CO2 Emissions||0 g/kWh||258 g/kWh|

-^^Quoted CO2 emissions abated based on Average CO2 Emissions (t/MWh) in 2016 in the All-Island Single Electricity Market, and published by the CRU in its Fuel Mix Disclosure and CO2 Emissions for the years 2016, 2017, 2018, 2019, 2020 and 2021.
+^^Quoted CO2 emissions abated based on Average CO2 Emissions (T/mWh) between 2016 and 2021 in the All-Island Single Electricity Market and published by the CRU in its annual Fuel Mix Disclosure and CO2 Emissions for the years 2016, 2017, 2018, 2019, 2020 and 2021.